zama-ai/concrete-core/concrete-core/docs/backends/backend_cuda.md

 ## Benchmark results

-Below comes a comparison between the nuFHE implementation, the Amortized Bootstrap and the Low Latency Bootstrap.
+Below comes a comparison between the Amortized Bootstrap and the Low Latency Bootstrap.
-The parameter set is fixed so as to be supported by nuFHE. nuFHE exposes two PBS implementations: one relying on an NTT (in yellow below) and another relying on an FFT (in green below).
 We compare the time it takes to execute one bootstrap when launching various amounts of bootstraps at once.
 We consider from 1 up to 10,000 bootstraps launched at once.
 The Amortized Bootstrap of Concrete-core is plotted in blue and the Low Latency one in red (the later can only launch a restricted amount of PBS at once, which is why there are only two points on the curve).
-This Figure shows that for small amounts of bootstraps launched at once, the Low Latency implementation of Concrete performs best.
+This Figure shows that for small amounts of bootstraps launched at once, the Low Latency implementation of Concrete performs better.
-On the other hand, when launching large amounts of bootstraps at once the nuFHE implementations and the Amortized bootstrap implementation perform similarly.
-For intermediate amounts of bootstraps, the nuFHE implementation relying on the FFT performs best (but keep in mind it only supports a very limited set of cryptographic parameters).

 ![pbs cuda benchmark](../_static/pbs_cuda_benchmark.png)

+The same operation on CPU takes 27ms: the Low Latency bootstrap brings 3.7 times acceleration on a single input.
+GPU computing becomes really interesting when it comes to accelerating large numbers of bootstraps at once, and offloading as many operations on the GPU as possible (including linear algebra) on the GPU as possible, to avoid back and forth copies with the CPU.

 The benchmarking results shown above only relate to one set of cryptographic parameters, but bear in mind that performance varies depending on the parameters' choice.
-In order to ease the user's life, we have introduced cost and noise models for the Cuda accelerated operations.
-Those will be integrated into Zama's Optimizer and Compiler, which take care of choosing the best parameters and hardware for the user.
+In order to ease the user's life, cost and noise models for the Cuda accelerated operations are being integrated in Zama's Optimizer and Compiler: they take care of choosing the best parameters and hardware for the user.

 ## Tutorial
 In this tutorial we'll see how to execute the Cuda accelerated bootstrap over one LWE input.
 Note that you'll achieve the best performance by batching as many inputs as possible into one bootstrap launch, and by using the amortized Cuda engine.